lqs469/star-dependencies/README.md

 ## Why ?

 I seen [@hzoo's "Maintainer, Heal Thyself"](https://github.com/hzoo/maintainer-heal-thyself).
 So I realized that's a diffcult and exhausting thing to be a open source maintainer.
 So I just want to say a 'Thank you' to all open source maintainers and contributors.
-So I lit their repository and made this tool.
+So I starred their repository and made this tool.

 ## Install